 Finnair has set an objective to include circular economy principles in all business operations increasing waste recovery, cost efficiency and safety, as well as reducing the volume of waste.
 As a starting point it has set long-term targets aiming for inflight catering sustainability.
-Actions towards these goals are ongoing and some of the first concrete changes have been reducing the use of single packaged milk, introducing cardboard packaged hot meals to replace annually.
+Actions towards these goals are ongoing and some of the first concrete changes have been reducing the use of single packaged milk, introducing cardboard packaged hot meals to replace cPET casseroles, reducing plastic in amenity kits, and redesigning the packaging of the onboard sales selection (the Nordic Kitchen Brand).
+These actions alone have reduced generated plastic waste by 80.0 tonnes annually.